anveshkumar0206/NLP-word2vec-and-Naive-Bayes/README.md

 Dataset
 The project works with:
-GloVe Word2Vec embeddings from Wikipedia,
-Spam-Ham dataset for text classification.
+GloVe Word2Vec embeddings from Wikipedia (download from google), Spam-Ham dataset for text classification.

 NLP Tasks